dotnet/Nerdbank.GitVersioning/readme.md

 * [NuGet installation instructions](doc/nuget-acquisition.md)
 * [NPM installation instructions](doc/npm-acquisition.md)

 You must also create [a version.json file](doc/versionJson.md) in your repo.
+See [migration notes](doc/migrating.md) if your repo already has a version.txt or version.json file from using another system.

 ## How to leverage version stamping and runtime information